Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/Sample2_DetectLastPointAnomaly.md

 ```

 ## Detect anomaly status of the latest data point
-Call the client's `DetectLastPointAsync` method with the `DetectRequest` object and await the response as a `LastDetectResponse` object.
-Check the response's `IsAnomaly` attribute to determine if the latest data point sent was an anomaly or not.
+Call the client's `DetectLastPoint` method with the data and get the response.
+Check the response's `isAnomaly` attribute to determine if the latest data point sent was an anomaly or not.

 ```C# Snippet:DetectLastPointAnomaly
 //detect